-I am the head of cryptography at Coinbase and a professor in the Department of Computer Science at Bar Ilan University (on leave).
+I am the Head of Cryptography at Coinbase and a Professor in the Department of Computer Science at Bar Ilan University (on leave).
 I received my Ph.D. in 2002 from the Weizmann Institute of Science, under the supervision of Oded Goldreich and Moni Naor, and was a Raviv Postdoctoral fellow in the Cryptographic Research Group at the IBM T.J.Watson Research Center in 2002-2004.

-I was the co-founder of a company called Unbound Security that used secure multiparty computation to protect cryptographic keys and secrets of all types.
+I was the co-founder and CEO of a company called Unbound Security that used secure multiparty computation to protect cryptographic keys and secrets of all types.
 In January 2022, Unbound Security was acquired by Coinbase.

 My main research interests are in the field of cryptography, with a focus on secure multiparty computation (MPC).